mengruts/mengtsai-learn-pr/outline-anfperformancetips.md

 ## Summary

-You will learn performance tips when running your HPC applications on Azure NetApp Files.
+You will learn how to improve Azure NetApp Files performance by using best practice when running EDA/HPC applications..

 ## Learning objectives